A lot of people ask me about brand design and the graphics that accompany these blog posts.

 Want to build a brand?
 Be clear about what it stands for.

 Filmmaker Morgan Spurlock did a great documentary about product placement in the movie industry called “Greatest Movie Ever Sold.”
-There’s a scene where he’s pitching his movie idea to a team of top executives, and they’re concerned that his spoof is not really right for their brand.
+There’s a scene where he’s pitching his movie idea to a team of top executives of a well-known natural food company, and they’re concerned that his spoof is not really right for their brand.

 Want traction for your startup?
 Find a name that’s clear.